Azure-Samples/serverless-keyvault-secret-rotation-handling/README.md

 #### The Azure Function

 In your portal, go to the newly-created Azure Function.
-Its name will be the `<prefix>` value you put in during the Terraform deployment.
+Its name will be the `<prefix>-serverless-functionapp` value you put in during the Terraform deployment.

 There are a few things to notice: